fish-shell/fish-shell/doc_internal/support-tiers.md

 These tiers depend on how important a given target is to us, and how much information we get about it.

-That means, a tier 1 target requires a core developer to run it in anger, and working CI for operating systems/architectures.
+That means, a tier 1 target requires a core developer to run it regularly or enough users that we are confident we will catch bugs quickly, and working CI for operating systems/architectures.
 Since we don't have automated testing of terminals, CI isn't required there.

 A tier 2 target needs us to invest a conscious effort to test it before release, but of course if we don't run it ourselves we may not catch things